Major Arcana

 - clarity

 Justice weighs what is true and returns what is due.
 It is the card of cause and effect: decisions have consequences, actions ripple back, and clarity comes from looking at facts without flinching.
-Upright, it favours honesty, fair dealing, and taking ownership of your part — and it often accompanies decisions, agreements, or formal matters where truth and balance decide the outcome.
+Upright, it favors honesty, fair dealing, and taking ownership of your part — and it often accompanies decisions, agreements, or formal matters where truth and balance decide the outcome.

 Reversed meaning